sharmapn/MapSafe.xyz/README.md

 # MapSafe.xyz

 This repository will soon hold the source code for the MapSafe Geospatial Data Sovereignty tool.
-We are in te process of preparing the code.
+We are in the process of preparing the code.
-Please feel free to raise any issue with the tool via the Issues Tab.
+In the meantime, feel free to raise any issue with the tool via the Issues Tab.

 Mapsafe offers a complete approach to safeguarding geospatial data by obfuscating, encrypting and notarising it.